Request to call (Puru)

 other essentials.

-While on the Gokyo-ri trek, it's essential to ensure your safety and security.
-This is a very high-altitude trek, and there are many dangers to be aware of, including landslides, avalanches, and high altitude sickness.
-For this reason, you should have travel insurance that includes medical evacuation at high altitude.
+While on the Gokyo-ri trek, you must ensure your safety and security.
+This is a very high-altitude trek, and many dangers exist, including landslides, avalanches, and high-altitude sickness.
+For this reason, you should have travel insurance that includes medical evacuation at high altitudes.

-It's important to remember that the weather in the mountains is unpredictable, so be prepared for it.
-Even experienced trekkers can suffer from high-altitude sickness, so make sure you have the appropriate protection.
-The best way to prevent such a condition is to drink plenty of water.
+It’s important to remember that the weather in the mountains is unpredictable, so be prepared for it.
+Even experienced trekkers can suffer from high-altitude sickness, so ensure you have the appropriate protection.
+Drinking plenty of water is the best way to prevent such a condition.
 Also, remember to bring a down jacket and sleeping bag.

-Gokyo-ri is possible for solo trekkers, but make sure you have the proper trekking equipment and permits for the trek.
+Gokyo-ri is possible for solo trekkers, but make sure you have the proper equipment and permits.
 Gokyo lakes are usually not frozen, making them the perfect gateway to the Everest base camp and Kala Pathar routes.
-You'll also have to cross the Chola pass, which is a very difficult activity, and only professional trekkers should attempt this.
+You’ll also have to cross the Chola pass, which is challenging; only professional trekkers should attempt this.

-As with any high-altitude trek, it's important to be well prepared for the trek and to avoid drinking alcohol, caffeinated beverages, and cold beverages.
-You'll need to prepare physically and mentally for the trek, as the Gokyo-ri Lakes trek is moderately difficult.
-You'll pass over uneven trails, steep terrain, and high mountain passes.
-You'll be walking up to six hours a day, so make sure you're in good physical and mental shape before you start your journey.
+As with any high-altitude trek, it’s essential to be well-prepared and avoid drinking alcohol, caffeinated beverages, and cold beverages.
+You’ll need to prepare physically and mentally for the trek, as the Gokyo-ri Lakes trek is challenging.
+You’ll pass over uneven trails, steep terrain, and high mountain passes.
+You’ll walk up to six hours daily, so ensure you’re in good physical and mental shape before starting your journey.

-Gokyo-ri trekking is a difficult, challenging trek that takes you up to 2,000 feet in elevation.
-While the journey is not easy, it is still doable for most people.
+Gokyo-ri trekking is a difficult, challenging trek that takes up to 2,000 feet in elevation.
+While the journey is difficult, it is still doable for most people.
 There are some things to consider when planning your trip.
-While the terrain is mostly sandy, there are some rocks on the main paths.
+While the terrain is primarily sandy, some rocks are on the main paths.

-When booking your trip, be sure to purchase travel insurance before leaving home.
-Travel insurance will help you avoid the financial burden of a canceled flight or expensive emergency medical bills.
+When booking your trip, purchase travel insurance before leaving home.
+Travel insurance will help you avoid the financial burden of a cancelled flight or expensive emergency medical bills.
 Many policies also cover the cost of lost luggage or documents.
 In addition, some plans cover medical expenses, lost passports, and pre-trip travel advice.

 When planning a trek, hire a guide or porter to assist with navigation and identify landmarks.
 A guide will also help you with safety issues.
 The cost of a porter can range from US$15 to US$20 per day, and you can split the costs between multiple members of your group.